afhswe/tell-dont-ask-kata/README.md

 How did you find the kata?
 Did you learn anything from it?

-You can contact me here on GitHub or contact the original author via  twitter [@racingDeveloper](https://twitter.com/racingDeveloper) or using the original GitHub repo wiki!
+You can [contact me](https://github.com/afhswe) or contact the original author via  twitter [@racingDeveloper](https://twitter.com/racingDeveloper) or using the original GitHub repo wiki!